-jfktrey a day ago
+jfktrey 10 months ago

 Love this.
 Years ago I hand-wired a CPU that natively executes Brainfuck code: https://youtube.com/watch?v=q8G2fWprwyo